outtieTV/pmos-motorola-borneo/README.md

 Installation instructions:<br />
 1. Install Ubuntu in a Virtual Machine or Natively.
 Do not use Ubuntu WSL
 2. Open the terminal and grant sudo priveleges to your user.
-3. Upgrade your operating system and install some new packages.
+3. Upgrade your operating system and install some new packages.<br />
 $ sudo apt update && sudo apt upgrade -y && sudo apt install -y python-is-python3 kpartx git gh nano
-4. Create a pmbootstrap command.
+4. Create a pmbootstrap command.<br />
 $ sudo nano /usr/local/bin/pmbootstrap
 ```
 #!/bin/bash
 python $HOME/pmbootstrap/pmbootstrap.py "$@"
 ```
-5. Make it executable and run it.
+5. Make it executable and run it.<br />
 $ sudo chmod +x /usr/local/bin/pmbootstrap<br />
 $ pmbootstrap init
 ```